 A cooperative does not earn profits in the sense that other businesses do.
-Instead, any margins, or revenues remaining after all expenses have been paid, are returned to the members in proportion to their usage of the co-op’s services through capital credits allocations and retirements.
-Capital credits represent each member’s share of the cooperative’s margins and ownership of the co-op.
+Instead, any margins, or revenues remaining after all expenses have been paid, are returned to the member-owners in proportion to their usage of the co-op’s services through capital credits allocations and retirements.
+Capital credits represent each member-owner’s share of the cooperative’s margins and ownership of the co-op.

 Capital credits are allocated to each member of the cooperative every year based on participation in the cooperative.
 The board of directors determines the basis for the allocation.
 The allocations are based on the total dollar amount of services purchased.

 Not necessarily.
 The cooperative has established a retirement cycle, approximately 25 years, for the retirement of capital credits.

 In addition to the normal retirement cycle, capital credits of a deceased member are paid to the member’s estate.